tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

     mvn clean install

-If you want to do a build for different Tomcat versions (Tomcat 7 and above), just append `-Dtomcat.version=x.x.x` option.

-If you want to build for Tomcat 6 (only Logback versions below 1.0.0!), type:

-    mvn clean install -Ptomcat6 -P-tomcat7+
+Tomcat versions for 6, 7, 8, 8.5, and 9 will build.
+Specifically for tomcat 6, it will only use Logback below version 1.0.0!

-And move tomcat-juli JAR from `target` directory to `$CATALINA_HOME/bin` directory.
+And move tomcat-juli JAR for your tomcat version from `target` directory to `$CATALINA_HOME/bin` directory.

 More detailed instruction: